airalcorn2/Hangouts-NLP/README.md

 This program performs a number of different natural language processing analyses on Google Hangouts instant messaging data.

+This was my final project for CS 6320: Natural Language Processing.
+I took the course in the fall semester of 2014 while I was a master's student at The University of Texas at Dallas.
+The course was taught by [Yang Liu](http://www.hlt.utdallas.edu/~yangl/).

 <b>Requirements:</b>

 <p>12GB RAM</p>